hiroshiban/Retinotopy/README.md

 ![Retinotopy](doc/images/00_Retinotopy_stimuli.gif)

-*The Retinotopy package is an all-in-one package of the visual stimuli for the retinotopic mapping.*
+*The Retinotopy is an all-in-one package of the visual stimuli for the retinotopic mapping.*

 ![Retinotopy](doc/images/00_Retinotopy_analysis.png)